e-s-l/discussion/README.md

 - a general error view to render
 - improve the sorter
 - move data directory out of server tree
-- escape characters are saved in storage...
+- escape characters are saved in storage, but this is ok if we strip them later
+- did we do proper file locking???

 # Notes